CogitatorTech/zigformer/README.md

 1. Load the training datasets from `datasets/simple_dataset/`
 2. Build a vocabulary of tokens from the data
-3. Pre-train the model on the pretraining examples (raw text)
+3. Pretrain the model on the pretraining examples (raw text)
-4. Fine-tune the model on the instruction-following examples (question-answer pairs)
+4. Train (or fine-tune) the model on question-answer pairs
 5. Save the trained model to `model.bin`

 Training parameters can be given through a configuration file or CLI arguments.